 - Simple Yoga postures suitable for multilevel practitioners

 - Awareness of Parts that are trying to get your attention through your body

 - Bringing energy of your higher Self to all you Parts

 - Awareness when Parts hijack the System and returning to Your a Self-led place when that happens.

 You will leave feeling refreshed, renewed, and excited about your at-home or professional practice with new tools to bring balance to the emotional and physical body.
 Accessible for all levels, including beginners.
 Psychotherapists, health professionals, and yoga teachers will learn techniques not regularly taught in yoga classes to help their clients focus, relax, and have greater access to their feelings.

-Amy Weintraub and Kay Gardner create a safe and Self-nourishing environment where you will practice yoga tools to help you manage your mood as you learn to apply the IFS model.
+Amy Weintraub and Paul Ginter will create a safe and Self-nourishing environment where you will practice yoga tools to help you manage your mood as you learn to apply the IFS model.
 Through LifeForce Yoga and IFS presentations and exercises that offer the opportunity for deep inner exploration, you will follow your own map home to Self.

 Recommended Reading/Practice: Yoga for Depression (Broadway Books), Yoga Skills for Therapists (W.W.
 Norton, 2012), Introduction to the Internal Family Systems Model (Trailheads Publications), LifeForce Yoga to Beat the Blues – level 1 & level 2 (DVD) LifeForce Yoga CD Series.